laloptk/questions-blocks/README.md

 ## Description

 This is a WordPress plugin that is still in the making.
 The plan is to create several question and answer blocks.
-The editor should be able to place questions with a respecttive right answer, and the user should be able to respond to those questions in the frontend of the website.
+The editor should be able to place questions with a respective right answer, and the user should be able to respond to those questions in the frontend of the website.

 The planned blocks, until now, are the following: